ipbrieske/stock-analysis/Update_Log.md

 2/26/22 Updates

 Attempted to finalize table recording runtime test average times using multiple VBA methods, none were yielding success.
 I was attempting to take the average of the dynamic range of runtime tests, had issues selecting a dynamic range of cells for the .Average() function in VBA.
 Finally decided to just give the output cells a "=AVERAGE()" function, and this gives me the desired result.
 Also added screenshots of final run times and averages, as well as screenshots of the main loops driving the AllStocksAnalysis() and AllStocksAnalysisRefactored() subroutines.

+3/1/22
+Completed readme and renamed files.
+Last steps are to insert images, final proofread, and submission.